 - Genetic factors: A person with a history of schizophrenia in the family may be at a higher risk of developing this disorder.

-- Structural and Chemical deformations in brain: Cranial scans and post-mortem studies have shown certain structural anomalies in brain like enlarged ventricles or reduced brain volume in patients suffering from schizophrenia.
-Chemical anomalies include imbalance of certain neurotransmitters in the brain like Dopamine and serotonin
+- Structural and Chemical deformations in the brain: Cranial scans and post-mortem studies have shown certain structural anomalies in brain-like enlarged ventricles or reduced brain volume in patients suffering from schizophrenia.
+Chemical anomalies include an imbalance of certain neurotransmitters in the brain like dopamine and serotonin

 - Untreated stress and anxiety: Stress and anxiety may contribute to schizophrenia as they can cause a change in behaviour, increased nervousness, rise in temper levels, and poor communication and social skills.